julnav2010/Master-Thesis-Navdahl/README.md

 # Master-Thesis-Navdahl
 Code utilized to obtain the results in my master thesis: Climate responses to a rapid phaseout of Black Carbon emissions, with a focus on the Asian summer monsoon.

-Can be found in the folder GitHub.
+The code is available in the folder 'Github' in this repository.

 Abstract: